Danncode10/Fundamental-Business-Data-Visualization-with-Python-Coding-by-KMUTT/README.md

 ```

 ## Folder Descriptions

+### 📅 calendar.md
+Contains a structured learning calendar with all course modules, exercises, and assessments.
+This document helps track progress and completion dates for each learning unit in the Fundamental Business Data Visualization course.

 ### 📚 Notes.pdf
 Contains personal digital notes taken while learning the course materials.
 This document captures key concepts, examples, and insights from the Fundamental Business Data Visualization course.